bluvibytes/zone-of-distrust/README.md

 We decided to do something about it instead.

-Zones of Distrust is our open contribution to shift the mindset and raise the bar for agentic AI security.
+Zones of Distrust is our open contribution to help raise the bar for agentic AI security.

-Old solutions solve old problems.
-We need new ones.
+We need new solutions.
 Let's build what works.

 **Learn more:** [Zone of Distrust](https://bluvi.ai/zones-of-distrust)